Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

      b. execute: execute the instruction

-     c.
-Repeat: add 1 to the address stored in IP, then go back to step a
+     c. repeat: add the size of the instruction to the address stored in IP, then go back to step a

    <img src="./assets/image-20230115113015708.png" alt="image-20230115113015708" style="zoom: 67%;" />